AnnaZeng22/Computational-Linguistics-Projects/README.md

 # File Description
 The parsing.py file constructs a parsing logical expressions.

-The bmrs.py file writes a BMRS grammar that models high tone shift, based on the pattern in Kibondei.
+The bmrs.py file writes a BMRS grammar that models high tone shift, based on the pattern in Kibondei.